-The Issuer is required to comply with applicable anti-money laundering, counter terrorist financing and bribery and corruption reporting laws in South Africa; see the sections titled "Description of Standard Bank Group Limited - Regulation - Anti-money laundering regulatory requirements" of the Issuer Disclosure Schedule relating to The Standard Bank of South Africa Limited dated 30 September 2021 (the "Issuer Disclosure Schedule").
+The Issuer is required to comply with applicable anti-money laundering, counter terrorist financing and bribery and corruption reporting laws in South Africa as more fully described in the Issuer Disclosure Schedule, section entitled "Description of The Standard Bank of South Africa - Regulation - Anti-money laundering regulatory requirements" on page 39.
 Additionally, regulators across Africa require financial institutions to adopt the risk-based approach to managing risks associated with money laundering and the financing of terrorism, as espoused by the Financial Action Task Force Recommendations.
-Regulators expect financial institutions to conduct due diligence on all their clients and also require technologically driven transaction monitoring and reporting mechanisms in all countries in which the Group operates.
-While the Issuer has adopted policies and procedures aimed at detecting and preventing the use of its banking network for money laundering and terrorist financing activity, such policies and procedures may not completely eliminate instances in which the Issuer may be used by other parties to engage in money laundering or other illegal or improper activities.
+Regulators expect financial institutions to conduct due diligence on all their clients, and also require technologically driven transaction monitoring and reporting mechanisms in all countries in which the Group operates.
+While the Issuer has adopted policies and procedures aimed at detecting and preventing the use of its banking network for money laundering and terrorist financing activity, such policies and procedures may not completely eliminate instances in which the Issuer may be used by other parties to engage in money laundering, or other illegal or improper activities.
 To the extent that the Issuer may fail to fully comply with applicable laws and regulations, various regulatory authorities that are responsible for supervision of compliance with anti-money laundering and counter terrorist financing legislation have the authority to impose fines and other penalties.
 In addition, the Issuer could suffer reputational harm if clients are found to have used their products or services for money laundering or illegal purposes.

-A failure or interruption in or breach of the Group's information technology systems could have an adverse effect on the Issuer's business, financial condition and/or results of operations events and conditions that could potentially impact the business including but not limited to technology changes, updates or alterations, digital services and cloud computing.
-A key consideration within technology risk is the Issuer's strategic focus to effectively adopt and use technology to achieve business objectives and be competitive.
+A failure or interruption in or breach of the Group's information technology systems could have an adverse effect on the Issuer's business, financial condition and/or results of operations

 The Group's technology risk refers to the risk associated with the use, ownership, operation, involvement, influence and adoption of technology by the Issuer.
-It consists of technology-related
+It consists of technology-related events and conditions that could potentially impact the business including but not limited to technology changes, updates or alterations, digital services and cloud computing.
+A key consideration within technology risk is the Issuer's strategic focus to effectively adopt and use technology to achieve business objectives and be competitive.